-Editorial note: This post is copied from RxISK Stories where there will be 5 posts this week on aspects of Enduring Sexual Dysfunction after treatment, covering the issues below.
+Editorial note: This post is copied from RxISK where there will be 5 posts this week on aspects of Enduring Sexual Dysfunction after treatment, covering the issues below.

 Wikipedia used to host a valued page on Post-SSRI Sexual Dysfunction (PSSD).
 On January 27th this was taken down.
 A Post-Finasteride Syndrome page has also been taken down.